A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

 Heaven’s Vault – Aliya Elasra

 Heaven’s Vault is about archaeology and linguistics, and the narrative successfully reflects that.
 Most of the ‘lesser’ puzzles involve piecing together snippets of the ancient language using contextual and hieroglyphic clues.
 The main challenge lies in understanding the world’s backstory and how it relates to the events in which the protagonist is involved.
 And it’s effective!
-Especially while sailing, the visuals, and soundtrack are a total treat.
+The visuals and soundtrack are a total treat, especially while sailing.

 Beyond Contact- Quinn Hicks

 Beyond Contact is a good game for the price, but it’s important to remember that even though the game’s premise is appealing, the gameplay is severely unbalanced.
-Your defences are ineffective, consume too much energy, and force you to constantly monitor your base, but doing so leaves you vulnerable to the elements, starvation, and exhaustion as the rifts widen around you.
+Your defenses are ineffective, consume too much energy, and force you to monitor your base constantly, but doing so leaves you vulnerable to the elements, starvation, and exhaustion as the rifts widen around you.

 NARAKA: BLADEPOINT – Valda Cui